Lung Screening Program

 The Lung Screening Program at UM BWMC offers comprehensive lung care for referred, high-risk patients.
 Before any treatment is provided, the program's medical staff work to understand the patient as an individual and learn about their health history.
 Likewise, new enrollees learn more about the program during a one-on-one meeting with the program's advanced practice provider.

-The next step is to get a closer look at patient's health by completing a low-dose screening CT scan.
+The next step is to get a closer look at the patient's health by completing a low-dose screening CT scan.
 Every lung CT result is reviewed by a radiologist who uses software to help detect abnormalities.
-Scans with positive findings are further reviewed by a multi disciplinary team of physicians at UM BWMC comprised of pulmonologists, radiologists and thoracic surgeons.
+Scans with positive findings are further reviewed by a multidisciplinary team of physicians at UM BWMC comprised of pulmonologists, radiologists and thoracic surgeons.
 Results are provided directly to the referring physician to be discussed with the patient.

 The program is designed to keep your lungs healthy long-term, and that means staying in touch with our specialists.
 To help keep you on track, the program will let you know when it is time for your next scan.